tamarin-prover/tamarin-prover/src/009_advanced-features.md

 If you want to measure the time taken to verify a particular lemma you can use the previously described preprocessor to mark each lemma, and only include the one you wish to time.
-For example, wrap the relevant lemma within `#ifdef timethis`.
+This can be done, for example, by  wrapping the relevant lemma within `#ifdef timethis`.
 Also make sure to include `reuse` and `typing` lemmas in this.
 All other lemmas should be covered under a different keyword; in the example here we use `nottimed`.